Familiarise yourself with Workcraft interface to learn its common features that are available for all plugins.

 In order to create a circuit model choose File→Create work… menu item and in the New work dialogue select Digital Circuit as the model type.

 The main building blocks of a digital circuit are functional components that can be created with the function generator .
 Initially a generated component has only a single output pin (

 z0 by default).
 New pins can be added through the Add output or Add input items of the popup menu (accessible by right-clicking the component).
 The pin name and type can be changed in the property editor – see Name and I/O type properties respectively.

-Initially the output pins have neither set nor reset functions assigned.
+Initially the output pin has neither set nor reset functions assigned.
 The set/reset functions can be specified by selecting the output pin and entering the corresponding Boolean expressions in the Set function and Reset function entries of the property editor.
 Note that if a component has a single output pin (which if is the majority of logic gates) then the set/reset functions can be also modified in the properties of the component.

 A component visualisation is defined by its Render type selected in the property editor, as follows:

 Usually it is not necessary to explicitly create input pins.
 When a Set function or Reset function is entered for an output pin, the missing input pins are automatically created for all the literals in the Boolean expressions.
 Note that the input pins do not disappear if they become unneeded after modification of the set/reset functions.
 You may need to manually remove those pins by first selecting them and then pressing Delete button.